Please enter both an email address and a password.

 Professor Frank Smith FRCS

-Professor Frank Smith is Professor of Vascular Surgery and Surgical Education at the University of Bristol.
-He trained in Vascular Surgery in the West Midlands, Edinburgh and the South West, undertaking travelling fellowships to Boston, Denver, Los Angeles and Seattle.
-He was a recipient of an RCS England research pump-priming grant and College Tutor for Basic Surgical Skills.
-He has been a member of the Vascular Society Council and Training Committee, both General and Vascular SACs, Lead for National Vascular Trainee Selection, and President of the Section of Surgery at the Royal Society of Medicine.
-He chaired the South West (Severn and Peninsular) Regional Surgical Training Committee.
-In 2006 he was appointed Programme Director for CORESS.
-His interests in surgical safety have since included roles with NCEPOD; NHS England Never Events Task Force; developing the National Safety Standards for Invasive Procedures (NatSSIPs); and as editorial advisor to RCS England Safety Bulletins.
-He is currently Chair of ICBSE on behalf of the four Royal Colleges of Surgeons, and a member of the NICE Interventional Procedures Advisory Committee.
+Professor Frank Smith is Emeritus Professor of Vascular Surgery and Surgical Education at the University of Bristol.
+He trained in vascular surgery in the West Midlands, Edinburgh and the South-West, undertaking travelling fellowships to Boston, Denver, Los Angeles and Seattle.
+He was a recipient of an RCS England research pump-priming grant and College Tutor for Basic Surgical Skills before becoming the South-West Regional Specialty Advisor for General and Vascular Surgery (2008-10).
+He has been a member of Council for the Vascular Society, ASGBI and the SRS, and of both General and Vascular SACs.
+He was Lead for National Vascular Trainee Selection (2015-18), and President of the Section of Surgery at the Royal Society of Medicine (2012-13).
+He chaired the South-West (Severn and Peninsular) Regional Surgical Training Committee.
+(2014-18).
+From 2008 – 23, he was Programme Director for the Confidential Reporting System for Surgery (CORESS).
+His interests in surgical safety have since included roles with NCEPOD; NHS England Never Events Task Force; developing the National Safety Standards for Invasive Procedures (NatSSIPs); as member of the NICE Interventional Procedures Advisory Committee, and as editorial advisor to RCS England Safety Bulletins.
+He was Chair of ICBSE (2017- 20) and is an Assessor for the Intercollegiate MRCS on behalf of the four Royal Colleges of Surgeons, is JCIE Examiner for the FRCS (Vasc), and Examiner / Assessor for the UEMS FEBVS examination.
 His interests away from surgery include his family and triathlon.
-He has over 1,000 hours as a private pilot, and around 1.800 skydives.
+He has over 1,200 hours as a fixed wing, seaplane and helicopter private pilot, and around 1,800 skydives.

 Nicola Fearnhead FRCS